kenrestivo/migrator/README.md

 1. Assure you have met the requirements as above
 2. Delete or expire any accounts from the old server that you don't want to migrate.
-3. Make sure your server is set to automatically restart MySQL if it crashes.
+3. Make sure your new server is set to automatically restart MySQL if it crashes.
 Imports might cause it to OOM.

 ## Downloading